MatuaDoc/OnslowCollege.github.io/13dtc/projman/index.md

     category_items:
       - the_task:
         item_name: The Task
-        item_desc: An explanation of the standard and task for Term 3 and 4
+        item_desc: An explanation of the standard and task for Term 2 and 3
-        item_icon: /img/projman.svg
+        item_icon: 💬
         item_page: task
       - resources:
         item_name: